developmentseed/videomap.earth/README.md

                     14D.
 This will be passed to the `resample` function on the time dimension from xarray.
 See https://docs.xarray.dev/en
                     /stable/generated/xarray.DataArray.resample.html
+  --up INTEGER      Use higher zoom level to determine resolution of output
+                    videos.
+The default resolution is 256x256 pixels.
+Up works as multiplier.
+For instance, for up=1, the resolution of the video will be 512x512 pixels, and up=2 it will be 1024x1024 px
+  --images          Output each frame as png image as well --keep-mp4        Keep intermediary mp4 files
   --help            Show this message and exit.
 ```